Hilda C. Landers Library, Archives & Media Center

 More About Information Literacy

-If you’d like to learn more about information literacy in higher education, read the draft Framework for Information Literacy in Higher Education, currently in its second revision (a third revision is expected in November 2014).
+If you’d like to learn more about information literacy in higher education, read the Framework for Information Literacy for Higher Education from the Association of College & Research Libraries.

 Questions?

 Still have questions about library instruction and information literacy?
-Contact your librarian liaison.
+Contact your librarian liaison or Information Literacy Instruction Coordinator Pamela Mann.

 Contact Us: